SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(4b-Radioactive-and-WitherProof).md

 }
 ```

-Setting the Wither's health to zero will instantly kill it.<br>
+Setting the Wither's health to zero will instantly kill it.

 Now just to recapture everything, here is the full code of our `FireCake` class.

 ```java